maelstrom-software/maelstrom/website/content/_index.md

 template = "index.html"
 +++

-Maelstrom packages your tests into hermetic micro-containers, then distributes them to be run on an arbitrarily large cluster of test-runners, or locally on your machine.
+Maelstrom packages your tests into micro-containers, then distributes them to be run on an arbitrarily large cluster of test-runners, or locally on your machine using a custom-built, super-fast container runtime.

+<a href="https://maelstrom-software.com/doc/book/latest/" class="rightimg wrap"><img src="images/Architecture Small.png" alt="" /></a>

 You might use Maelstrom to run your tests because:

-<a href="https://maelstrom-software.com/doc/book/latest/" class="rightimg wrap"><img src="images/Architecture Small.png" alt="" /></a>

 - **It's easy.** Maelstrom functions as a drop-in replacement for
   <tt>cargo-test</tt>, <tt>go test</tt>, and <tt>pytest</tt>.
 In most cases, it
   just works with your existing tests with minimal configuration.
-- **It's reliable.** Maelstrom runs every test hermetically in its own lightweight container and runs each test independently, eliminating confusing errors caused by inter-test or implicit test-environment dependencies.
+- **It's reliable.** Maelstrom runs every test isolated in its own lightweight container and runs each test independently, eliminating errors caused by inter-test or implicit test-environment dependencies.
 - **It's scalable.** You can run Maelstrom as a cluster &mdash; add more worker machines to linearly increase test throughput.